abduseK/abduseK/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-%231877F2.svg?style=for-the-badge&logo=Telegram&logoColor=white)](https://t.me/lazyCoder_I0I0)
 </div>

-<h4 style="font-size : 20px;">Hi👋 I'm a Software developer.
-Driven by a passion for technology and programming,
+<h4 style="font-size : 20px;">Hi👋 I'm a Product developer and software engineer driven by a passion for design and programming,

-I am fluent in classics like Flutter, Javascript.
+I am fluent in classics like Figma, Framer, Flutter, Javascript.

-My field of interest's are building new  mobile and web applications and also video editing.
+My field of interest's are designing and building new  mobile and web applications and also video editing.

 When I'm not coding or designing, I enjoy exploring new technologies and experimenting with innovative ideas!<h4>